google/trillian/docs/Feature_Implementation_Matrix.md

 It's currently in production use by at least one CT log operator.

 Write throughput of 4-500 entries/s has been observed.

+##### CockroachDB

+This implementation has been tested with CockroachDB 22.1.10.

+It's currently in alpha mode and is not yet in production use.

 ### Monitoring